-While skin cancer is by far the most common type of cancer in the United States, Merkel cell carcinoma (MCC) is not common.
-It’s thought that about 1,500 cases of Merkel cell carcinoma are diagnosed in the United States each year.
+Skin cancer is by far the most common type of cancer in the United States, but Merkel cell carcinoma (MCC) is not common.
+It’s thought that about 1,500 cases of MCC are diagnosed in the United States each year.

-More than 9 out of 10 people diagnosed with MCC are older than age 50; more than 2 out of 3 are older than 70.
+More than 9 out of 10 people diagnosed with MCC are older than age 50, and more than 2 out of 3 are older than 70.

 MCC is much more common in whites than in people of other races.
 More than 9 out of 10 cases of MCC in the United States develop in whites.